 TDChristian Blended courses follow the Ontario Ministry of Education guidelines and consist of watching videos, completing assignments (including a final evaluation), and corresponding or interacting with the course teacher and peers through Edsby, our student engagement system.
 Students also work with their teacher in person at TDChristian.
 Students are expected to comply with all items in this course calendar.
-Please especially note the Technology section under School Policies for guidelines on expectations of acceptable use of technology.
+Please especially note the Technology section under School Policies.